-Oak Ridge National Laboratory’s Center for Transportation Analysis creates predictive information, analytical methods, and vehicle systems data that impact national policy, inform consumer decisions, and shape vehicle and transportation architectures for a safe, sustainable mobility future.
+Oak Ridge National Laboratory’s transportation analysis research team creates predictive information, analytical methods, and vehicle systems data that impact national policy, inform consumer decisions, and shape vehicle and transportation architectures for a safe, sustainable mobility future.

-Drawing on nearly 40 years of experience, CTA excels as a proven leader in all aspects of transportation systems solutions that help ensure a more secure energy and environmental future.
-CTA's activities encompass safety and security challenges, planning and policy issues, energy efficiency and fuel economy, mobility of people and goods through all modes of transportation, systems engineering, and military transportation.
+Research focuses on all aspects of transportation systems solutions that help ensure a more secure energy and environmental future, including addressing safety and security challenges, informing policy decisions, increasing energy efficiency and fuel economy, improving the mobility of people and goods through all modes of transportation, systems engineering, and military transportation.

-CTA's work is funded by both the public and private sectors.
+This research is funded by both the public and private sectors.
 Sponsors have included the US Departments of Energy, Transportation, and Defense; Federal Emergency Management Agency; Environmental Protection Agency; US Census Bureau; National Aeronautics and Space Administration; State Departments of Transportation; local planning organizations; National Research Council; and General Motors Corporation.
-Collaboration and partnerships with academia keep CTA staff attuned to state-of-the-art research and development.
+Collaboration and partnerships with academia keep ORNL staff attuned to state-of-the-art research and development.

 Because 97% of fuel in the transportation sector is derived from oil, the US invests heavily in more energy efficient and environmentally friendly highway transportation technologies that enable reduced dependence on petroleum.
-CTA engages in field and laboratory research that informs and shapes national clean energy policy.
+Transportation analysis researchers engages in field and laboratory research that informs and shapes national clean energy policy.